 - Genetic prediction of drug resistance by WGS: 100,000 strains (CRyPTIC project)

 The OUCRU TB research group is located in the Hospital for Tropical Diseases, HCMC, Vietnam.
 We have built strong and long-standing collaborations with the Hospital for Tropical Diseases and Pham Ngoc Thach Hospital in HCMC and the National Lung Hospital in Hanoi to conduct clinical trials.
 We have also established connections with District TB Units in HCMC to study TB in the community.
-We are working closely with the Unit in Indonesia to and collaborating in the current trial.
+We are working closely with the Unit in Indonesia and collaborating in some trials.
 We are creating a TB research network in South East Asia (Vietnam, Thailand, Nepal, and Myanmar) to study pulmonary TB.

 Researchers and PhD students working TB